Magnolia Heights School, Senatobia

 Magnolia Heights School is a private school in Senatobia, Mississippi.
 The school was established in 1970 as a segregation academy.

 Foundations

-Magnolia Heights School was founded by Nat G. Troutt, encouraged by a group of citizens who felt the need for alternative education in the Tate county area.
+Magnolia Heights School was founded by Nat G. Troutt, encouraged by a group of citizens who desired segregated education in the Tate County after desegregation.
 In the school's first session in 1970–71, 233 students attended with the first senior class graduating fifteen students on the front campus of the school.
 School enrollment in the 2015-16 year was 628.
-In grades 1-12, 5 of 584, or less than 1%, of students were black.
+In grades 1–12, 5 of 584, or less than 1%, of students were black.

 The school was part of a wave of segregation academies that opened after the court ordered desegregation of Mississippi public schools.

 Academics

 In 2017, the school claimed a 100% graduation rate, with 100% offered scholarships.